Back to Blog

-This week the PopUp Business School are in G'Dansk in Poland for their our Annual team retreat!
+This week the Rebel Business School are in Gdansk in Poland for our annual team retreat!
 I will write another article soon about why we travelled all the way to Poland instead of staying in our own country!
-This team meeting has inspired me, we have been talking about the Democratisation of Entrepreneurship, where we are going as a business and so much more and it has got me inspire!
+This team meeting has inspired me, we have been talking about the democratisation of entrepreneurship, where we are going as a business, so much more, and it has got me inspired!
 I have been thinking about applying FIRE principles to a business!
 Could you achieve financial independence within a business?

 Can a Business be Financially independent (FI)?